-George Kroup is a Partner at JFB Legal.
+George Kroup is a Partner at JFB Legal and Head of the New York Office.
 He is a creative lawyer with substantial experience in every aspect of commercial litigation practice, from pre-dispute research and investigation through trial and appeal.
 George works across industries – including telecommunications, media, energy, health care, and finance – and has taken cases to conclusion before federal and state courts, bankruptcy courts, arbitral bodies, and administrative tribunals.
 Many of his matters have a cross-border component, and he has frequently partnered with counsel and experts from other jurisdictions, including England, The Bahamas, Italy, and Latin America to apply foreign law in U.S. courts or to resolve international disputes that implicate U.S. law.

 University of Chicago Law School, J.D., 2007, cum laude

 - Order of the Coif Semifinalist, Hinton Moot Court Competition

 - Scholarship, Cornell Branch of Telluride Association College of Arts and Sciences Dean’s Scholar

 - Represented, as trial counsel, an international cell tower builder in arbitration claims concerning breach of asset purchase and share purchase agreements.